ABOUT US CONTACT US DISCLAIMER HOME PAGE NEWS AND VIEWS SEARCH UNIVERSITY OF DIVERSITY

 D) Improving the Dispensary layout.

-Each Attendee, in the presence of a skilled hands-on Optician, will participate in an alternating 'Dispenser' and 'Patient' role-playing episode in which the all-important Full Discovery and Disclosure Lifestyle Interview, is conducted.
-Full Discovery and Disclosure means that the Optician conducts a comprehensive and objective interview of the Patient in order to discover ALL aspects of the Patient's visual habits and needs.
+Workshop Attendees, in the presence of a skilled hands-on Optician, will participate in an alternating 'Dispenser' and 'Patient' role-playing episode in which the all-important Full Discovery and Disclosure Lifestyle Interview, is conducted.
+Full Discovery and Disclosure means that the Optician conducts a comprehensive and objectively unbiased interview of the Patient in order to discover ALL aspects of the Patient's visual habits and actual needs.

 The 'Dispenser' will advise the 'Patient' of ALL the available lens-frame options and costs, and conclude the interview with specific recommendations, whereby the Patient can make a fully informed decision as to their purchase.
 Trial Frame and Lenses are to be used to demonstrate variables in lens designs.
 See Intermediate and Advanced workshop overviews.